davetrux/DevFest2014/README.md

 [The slides can be found here](http://bit.ly/androidDI)

 The Android projects are using Maven to manage dependencies and Robolectric to run unit tests.
-If you need help getting your environment set up for using Maven with Android, see [Create a new Android project with Robolectric unit test support](https://github.com/bkiers/notes/wiki/Create-a-new-Android-project-with-Robolectric-unit-test-support)
+If you need help getting your environment set up for using Maven and Robolectric with Android, see [Create a new Android project with Robolectric unit test support](https://github.com/bkiers/notes/wiki/Create-a-new-Android-project-with-Robolectric-unit-test-support)